When it comes to summer fishing, the shy-biting, buttery-gold crucian carp is something of a cult species for coarse anglers.

 The float is not only the most pleasant way to catch crucians, but tends to be the best.
 Whether you are on pole tackle or running line, pick a sensitive model with a slender tip.
 Ok, so some deviants occasionally use method feeders.
 Rather like hunting rabbits with a rocket launcher, it works but it’s a bit ugly.

-Two pole-caught crucians for John Cheyne, from The Fishponds, near Malvern.
-Note that even with the real article, colours can vary.
-Although the fish on the left may be a hybrid.
+Two pole-caught fish for John Cheyne, from The Fishponds, near Malvern.
+The fish on the right is a true Crucian, but the one on the left may be a hybrid.

 4. Plumb the depth with pedantic accuracy!